wcharlesknight/admiral-takehome/BugsList.md

 - Added navigation back to company page if there is no name.
 Someone would have to manually set the URL to get this behavior but there was a todo.
 - Added a back button in shareholder view as it seemed wrong without it.
 Also considered a "signout" button but didn't seem necessary.
 - On Dashboard I put submitNewShareholder inside a useCallback as it relies on a state variable.
 Also added a try/catch and an error thrown if it's a bad mutation.
 Also did this with submitGrant in Shareholder.tsx

+Considerations:

+- email format validation - usually done on backend i.e. some sort of regex or library.
+- separate Shareholder and Dashboard components - probably warranted but kept as is.
+- no signout button?
+Was able to confirm signed in worked with manually deleting session and using tests.
+- Probaby could've cut down on calls when switching between pages.
+Use of localStorage as caching could've been possible, probabyl overkill for most situations but a heavy trafficked site it could make all the difference.